GPT-5.2 for Developers: Faster Agentic Workflows, Better Benchmarks, and Real-World Examples

 - Lower error rate: 30% relative reduction in erroneous answers reduces time spent validating model output.

 GPT-5.2 is also better at front-end software engineering.
-Early testers found it significantly stronger at complex UI work, especially 3D elements.
+Early testers found it noticeably better at complex UI work, especially 3D elements.
 Here are examples of what it can produce from a single prompt:

 Long-Context and Vision Upgrades